How does a Workers’ Comp claim work?

 It’s important to note that employers are not allowed to require employees to help pay the cost of workers’ comp coverage—as some businesses do with other insurance like healthcare coverage.
 A company must pay its own workers’ comp premium.
 But when you consider the protection your policy provides, it’s well worth the cost.

-You can determine what you’ll pay for workers’ comp by getting an instant online quote from biBERK.
+You can determine what you’ll pay for workers’ comp by getting an instant online quote from biBerk.

 Some of the more common covered workers' comp claims include: